top of page

 Is the Ultimea Skywave X100 Dual Worth Backing?

 If you want a real home theater experience without spending $10,000+, the Ultimea Skywave X100 on Kickstarter is one of the most aggressive value propositions currently available.
-Not just a soundbar claiming cinema sound — a genuinely configured 9.2.6 system, THX certified, at a price that undercuts comparable wireless setups by a wide margin.
+Not just a soundbar claiming cinema sound, a genuinely configured 9.2.6 system, THX certified, at a price that undercuts comparable wireless setups by a wide margin.

-What Is the Ultimea Skywave X100 Dual?
+What Is the Ultimea Skywave X100 Dual Wireless Home Theater System?

 The Ultimea Skywave X100 on Kickstarter is a complete wireless surround sound system built around a 43" soundbar, four independent wireless surround speakers, and dual 10" wireless subwoofers.
 No AV receiver and no speaker cables across the room.
 Everything connects via CineMesh wireless technology.